-As part of the pre-on-site desk review, HSAG selected a random sample of member records from the member-level detail files and provided the selections to the PIHP.
-The PIHP and/or the CMHSP were required to provide the HSAG team screen shots from the source system to confirm data accuracy.
+Upon submission of the requested source code, completed ISCAT, additional supporting documentation, and member-level detail files, HSAG began a desk review of the submitted documents to determine any follow-up questions, potential concerns related to information systems capabilities or measure calculations, and recommendations for improvement based on the PIHPs' and CMHSPs' current processes.
+HSAG also selected a sample of cases from the member-level detail files and provided the selections to the PIHPs.
+The PIHPs and/or CMHSPs were required to provide HSAG screen shots from the source system to confirm data accuracy.
 HSAG communicated any follow-up questions or required clarification to the PIHP during this process.

 HSAG prepared an agenda describing all on-site visit activities and indicating the type of staff (by job function and title) required for each session.
 This included special requests for system reviews for PIHPs and related CMHSPs, especially when multiple systems were used to collect and track measure-related data.
-The agendas were forwarded to the respective PIHPs prior to the on-site visit.
-HSAG also conducted pre-on-site conference calls with the PIHPs to discuss on-site logistics and expectations, important deadlines, and outstanding documentation; as well as to answer any outstanding ISCAT questions.
+The agendas were sent to the respective PIHPs prior to the on-site visit.
+HSAG also conducted preon-site conference calls with the PIHPs to discuss on-site logistics and expectations, important deadlines, and outstanding documentation, as well as to answer any outstanding ISCAT questions.